-In what funny language does time start with a Big Bang?
+In Gospel Greek, Day One dawns with a word.
+In what funny language does time start with a bang?

 “Science always uses metaphor.” —James Lovelock

 In what tickled tongue does time fly, march on, or run out?

 “We say that time passes, time goes by, and time flows.
 Those are metaphors.
 We also think of time as a medium in which we exist.” —James Gleick

 In what cuckoo code does it tick us off?

 “We are programmed to believe that time is the enemy, that it takes away from us or that it diminishes us.
 I have found that it’s done the opposite to me.
 Life is in perfect balance.
 It’s just that our perception of it isn’t.” —Rania Al-Abdullah

 Does the funny language it blows in on, kick sand in our eyes?